sakshamxo/sakshamxo/README.md

 - 👋 Hi, I’m @sakshamxo
 - 👀 I’m interested in os
-- 🌱 I’m currently learning web designing
+- 🌱 I’m currently learning web development
-- 💞️ I’m looking to collaborate on web designing
+- 💞️ I’m looking to collaborate on web development
 - 📫 How to reach me mail me

 <!---